GarmanGroup/RABDAM/README.md

 - scipy >= 1.1.0
 - pandas >= 0.24.1

-To check whether your computer is missing any of the packages / programs required to run RABDAM, execute:
+To check whether your computer is missing any of the packages required to run RABDAM, execute:

 `python rabdam.py --dependencies`